Jesse Norman: In opposition

-In January 2025 Norman was appointed Chair of NMITE.
-On his appointment, he said "This is a huge honour.
-NMITE is already showing that it can educate students at different life stages in hands-on engineering and technology to Bachelors and Masters level faster and more cost-effectively than any other university in the UK.
-Its first graduates are being snapped up by top quality national companies and organisations such as BAE Systems, Balfour Beatty, Kier Construction, AWE and the autonomous vehicle software company OXA, as well as terrific local firms here in Herefordshire.
-Our goal is to bring transformational change to the lives of young people both in Herefordshire and across the UK."
+In January 2025, Norman was appointed Chair of NMITE.
+On his appointment, he said: "This is a huge honour.
+NMITE is already showing that it can educate students at different life stages in hands-on engineering and technology to Bachelors and Masters level faster and more cost-effectively than any other university in the UK."

 Political positions

 Norman has been described as a member of the Conservative Party's One-Nation wing and one of the main intellectuals of Cameronism.
 Norman is a supporter of the Big Society, viewing it as an example of Burkean Conservativism.
 Norman argues that the Big Society is "a focus on human beings not as economic atoms, but as bundles of capability; a focus on intermediate institutions between the individual and the state; and a focus on society and individual rights as such, rather than as mediated by the state".
 He is critical of liberal individualism, putting forth the idea that conservativism should be focused on human responsibility and that social orders should be preserved to address the needs of the "generations past, present and future".

 Almost alone among MPs, Norman has never revealed publicly how he voted over the UK's continued membership of the European Union in the 2016 referendum saying only, "A referendum is not an act of representative government and I am not a minister, so my vote can properly be a private one."
 He set out his view of Brexit in an op-ed "To get this EU debate out of the sewer, it needs the Pulp Fiction treatment".